 Even after the dry last two years, you can still get out on the trail and see some of the awesome Southern California waterfalls.
-A perfect example of that is this 50 foot beauty located in the South end of Palm Springs.
+A perfect example of that is this 50-foot beauty located on the south end of Palm Springs.
 Even with an admission cost (yep, there is a cost) this waterfall is worth seeing.

 - $12.50 to get in

 - 2 miles round trip